DeFiCh/dfips/README.md

     $ defi-cli signmessage OWNER_ADDRESS "dfip-1 yes"
     ```

-3. Post your message and proof in the GitHub Issue as a message, using `8cmz6gLGJD7sTcjhkS6xG3CKkf68zKQHqF` as a sample owner's address:
+3. Post your message and proof in the GitHub Issue as a message, using `8cmz6gLGJD7sTcjhkS6xG3CKkf68zKQHqF` as a sample owner's address.
+Ensure that the whole command and string is posted to allow independent verification.

     ```sh
     $ defi-cli signmessage 8cmz6gLGJD7sTcjhkS6xG3CKkf68zKQHqF "dfip-1 yes"